mareforma.open(path=None, *, ...)

 health()

-Single-call audit summary aggregating substrate counters.
+Single-call audit summary aggregating core counters.
 Pure observability over existing surfaces; no side effects.

 refresh_unresolved()